AhmedKamal29/StoreFrontBackendegFWD/README.md

 CREATE DATABASE store_development;
 CREATE DATABASE store_testing;
 ```

-3. the third and final step, use `db-migrate up` to fill the databse ith the required tables. now your databse is set 😉
+3. The third and final step, use `db-migrate up` to fill the databse ith the required tables. now your databse is set 😉
-4. PS: Databse is running on port: 5432
+4. Databse is running on `port: 5432` and Server is running on `port: 3000`

 <h3> .env config </h3>